 Teaching and mentoring impart knowledge.
 A teacher usually imparts common knowledge, a mentor imparts personal life experience.
 Coaching is about challenging a client to learn and discover knowledge within themselves or from the outside, as well as challenge the client for action based on that knowledge.

 The International Coach Federation (ICF) requires a one-year program in professional coaching, written and oral examination, as well as 500 of logged coaching hours for the Professional Coach Certification (PCC).
 ICF Certified coaches are trained to follow ICF core competencies, Code of Ethics, and use evidence-based coaching models and processes with their clients.
-Check your coach’s credentials before booking a session.
-Make sure they are certified by a legitimate institution that requires rigorous training and a thorough examination of their skills, such as ICF.
+Most coaches, who are not certified by ICF are never required of coaching hours or any rigorous examination to get certified.
+However, they can be just as good, and are a perfect match for your needs, and the work you seek to do.
+However their style of coaching is often mixed with mentoring, advising and teaching.
+There is nothing wrong with that.
+It is just a different style.